shekvl/collection-locator/server/README.md

 `multer` is a middleware that handles file upload of multipart/form-data.

 `fast-csv` provides a library to parse and create csv files.

+`helmet` sets HTTP headers that help protect from well-known web vulnerabilities.

+`compression` compresses the HTTP response sent back to a client to save bandwidth and making loading the page faster.